 Since Dravet syndrome can interfere with your child's development and cognitive skills, your doctor will also recommend physical and occupational therapy.
 Developmental delays typically appear within the first four years of life.
 Treating developmental issues early helps to maintain a better quality of life for your child, and your family.

-Because Dravet syndrome can be challenge for the family and caregivers, our therapists work closely with your whole family so that you can help to encourage your child at home.
+Because Dravet syndrome can be challenging for the family and caregivers, our therapists work closely with your whole family so that you can help to encourage your child at home.
 We will also work with educators and other caregivers involved in your child's daily routine.

 You'll also find a strong support network for every member of the family.